OpenSlides/openslides-manage-service/README.md

     $ docker info

+Go to a nice place in your filesystem and download the manage tool `openslides`.
-To setup the instance directory run:
+To setup the instance in this directory run:

     $ ./openslides setup .